 Learn more about your heritage with these Cincinnati Black historic sites.

-It is known that Cincinnati played a tremendous part in abolitionism.
-In the 1800s, African Americans came to the area, attracted to jobs in the riverbank slaughterhouses that were considered unfavorable to most other groups.
+Cincinnati played a considerable part in abolitionism.
+In the 1800s, African Americans came to the area.
+The Black community was attracted to jobs considered unfavorable to most other groups.

 7080 Reading Road, Cincinnati, OH 45237 (Bond Hill)

 Allen Temple AME Church is the oldest operating African American church since 1984.
 The mission was to provide more freedom and autonomy for worship for Blacks.
 Done so while influencing positive change toward racial equality and community empowerment.

 8 W Mehring Way, Cincinnati, OH 45202 (The Banks)

 The Black Brigade was formed in 1862 to construct barricades to defend Cincinnati from Confederate attacks.
 Initially, members of the Black Brigade were forced into service.
 Then, after a public outcry, 718 African-American men volunteered for the service and formed The Black Brigade.
 This was the first piece of public art commissioned in Smale Riverfront Park.